Näfels: Demographics

 In the 2007 federal election the most popular party was the SPS which received 48.6% of the vote.
 Most of the rest of the votes went to the SVP with 40.2% of the vote.

-In Näfels about 64% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Näfels about 64% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).